 Unpaid leaves may be approved in accordance with the city personnel policies.
-Employees must normally use all accrued annual leave prior to taking an unpaid leave.
+Employees must normally use all accrued leaves before taking unpaid leave.
 If the leave qualifies under Parenting Leave or Family and Medical Leave, the employee may retain a balance of forty (40) hours when going on an unpaid leave.
 Any exceptions to this policy must be approved by the city administrator.